-- To present yourself as a professional during clinicals, the student is required to wear scrubs, white shoes, and a watch with a second hand.
+- To present yourself as a professional during clinicals, the student is required to wear scrubs, closed-toe shoes (white, black, or grey), and a watch with a second hand.
 No jewelry will be permitted otherwise.

 - Long nails, excessive make-up, and/or perfume are not permitted.

 A Chrome book is offered in some programs.
 If one is not available, the student can use the UBTech Computer Lab or bring their own internet-capable device for educational use in class.

 Canvas orientation course contains electronic learning resources that can be used throughout your time in the program.
 Each canvas course links to these resources, and they will be updated regularly.

 Canvas can be accessed from any internet-connected computer at the following URL: https://ubtech.instructure.com/login.

 For technical problems encountered while in Canvas, use the Help button in Canvas and the “Report a Problem” link.
 Response time on support requests will be no more than 24-hours within the operational schedule of the program.
 A general orientation to Canvas can be found in the New Student Orientation, but faculty will also offer an orientation specific to technology in your program on your first day of class.

 CNA Skills and Written Testing is available at Uintah Basin Technical College.

 In order to schedule a Skills Appointment, you need to log in to your student portal using your assigned username and password.
 If you do not have a username and password or have forgotten it, you will need to contact the Utah Nursing Assistant Registry (UNAR) Office who can help you access this.
 Their phone number is 801-547-9947.
 Skills exams must be pre-scheduled through the TMU system.

 The Written Exam is available at both campuses with a scheduled appointment.